 Prison Ministry.
 For the first project, completed during the junior year, students are provided a structured and guided experience of prison ministry, for which they receive academic credit.
 This ministry, which takes place at a local correctional facility, introduces students to the special nature and challenges of prison ministry through bible study and one-on-one dialogue with criminal offenders, and seminars designed to help students develop the pastoral skills needed in prison ministry.

 Hospital Ministry.
-For the second project, normally completed during the middler year, students are assigned to hospital ministry, where they are required to complete an ACPE-accredited unit of Clinical Pastoral Education (CPE).
-Students who would like to receive academic credit for CPE—six credits—must register for CPE 300 and successfully complete the ACPE-accredited unit of 400 hours.
-Read more about the St Vladimir's CPE program.
+For the second project, normally completed in the summer after the junior year or during the middler year, students are assigned to hospital ministry, where they are required to complete an ACPE-accredited unit of Clinical Pastoral Education (CPE).
+Students who would like to receive academic credit for CPE—four credits—must register for CPE 300 and successfully complete the ACPE-accredited unit of 400 hours.

 Parish Ministry.
 The third project, completed during the senior year, is in the area of parish ministry.
 Students are placed in parishes in the greater New York area.
 This placement gives students invaluable exposure to and experience of the diversity existing in Orthodox parishes.
 In addition, it provides an opportunity for students to develop ministerial skills under the supervision of the pastor or another qualified professional.
 Under the supervision of the pastor of that parish, students will undertake specific tasks required by the seminary’s Parish Ministry Project and assigned by the pastor/supervisor.
 An agreement describing these tasks is provided by the Parish Ministry Coordinator and signed by the pastor/supervisor and the student, and submitted to the Coordinator.
 At the end of the year, the pastor/supervisor submits an evaluation of the student’s work to the Coordinator, using the appropriate form.
 Both the pastor/supervisor and the student are required to sign the evaluation form.